commontoolsinc/labs/scripts/dummy_data/README.md

 ## Multi-Mode

-As a special case, if your include has the `:multi` directive, it says 'load up the named placeholder, and then interpet each line as a separate value and call this template once for each file'.
+As a special case, if your include has the `|multi` directive, it says 'load up the named placeholder, and then interpet each line as a separate value and call this template once for each file'.
 You can see prompts/schema.txt for an example.
 Instead of outputting one result, it will output as many results as non-empty lines in that file, named for the lines.
 Later, other templates that load up that named placeholder, if they find multiple outputs (instead of one file) will also go into multi-output mode.

 ## Caching